dady172172/Roblox-Cheat-Scripts/README.md

     A:Yes, but keep in mind some smaller scripts don't require the features of a paid injector.

 -   Q:Will I get banned from roblox if I use these scipts?
     A:You can get banned if they find you in violation of Robloxes [TOS](https://en.help.roblox.com/hc/en-us/articles/115004647846-Roblox-Terms-of-Use).
 Injecting the game can get you banned.
 So please use common sense when using scripts/injectors.
+If you don't RAGE HACK, you should be ok.

 -   Q:I injected the script and its not working?
     A:Please check and make sure that the script is for the game you are playing.
 By opening the link at the top of the script.
 Where it says "Game : https:....".
 This link provides the exact game the script was made for.
 If it is for your game then please report it here on GitHub.